 A transfer of shares is the fastest and easiest way to transfer a business.
 The formalities for transferring shares are limited and, in principle, no taxes are due on the transfer.
 The downside of a share purchase is that all underlying assets and liabilities will be transferred without the possibility for the acquirer to pick and choose.

-Another way to acquire part of a business is through the purchase of assets.
+Another way to acquire (part of) a business is through the purchase of assets.
 The assets may be purchased individually or as a universality of goods or branch of activities.

 If the ownership of assets is transferred on an individual basis, all legal formalities required for the transfer of such asset must be met.
 For example, the transfer of a contract requires the consent of the other contracting party.
-In the same vein, the transfer of real estate is subject to rather onerous and time-consuming formalities.

 Due diligence requirements